marcin-krystianc/NuExporter/README.md

 NuExporter is a dotnet that helps investigate NuGet restore issues.
 It lets you prepare a solution, which is stripped of any sensitive information, so it can be shared publicly.

-# How to install it
+# How to install it?
 `dotnet tool install --global nuexporter`

-# How to use it
+# How to use it?

 ## Exporting solution to a json file
 ```nuexporter^